 SimpliSafe’s online ordering couldn’t be easier

 We also like that SimpliSafe lets you order online.
 You can add equipment and check out in mere minutes.
-The ordering process for other providers routinely takes half an hour on the phone talking to a rep and setting an installation date for someone to come set up the system.

-Part 2 of 2: the monthly monitoring
+Part 2 of 2: the monthly professional monitoring

-Monthly monitoring is optional with SimpliSafe.
+Professional monitoring is optional with SimpliSafe.
 Just remember if you choose to go without it, the only thing deterring a burglar from stealing your TV is a loud noise.

 Honestly, with SimpliSafe, we see no reason not to get a monitoring plan.
 It offers only two monitoring plans, and the base plan is $14.99 per month.
 That’s really cheap by industry standards, so why not have the extra peace of mind?